10 cute kittens and cat breeds sadly often born with medical conditions

-Unhealthy Cat Breeds: 10 cute kittens and cats sadly often born with medical conditions - including the loving Exotic Shorthair
+Sick Cat Breeds: 10 breeds of adorable cat often born with a medical condition - including the Ragdoll

 Once you own a cat, you will be forever addicted to these beautiful animals for the rest of your days it has been said.